How to choose and replace a pvc patio roof (with pros and cons)

 .

 This was an eleventh hour decision.
-We were going to try and use my original wood strips still on the roof, but once the work started, they didn’t fit.
+We were going to try and use my original wood strips still on the roof, but once the work started, the new roof panels didn’t fit!
 ARG.

 So I hightailed it to Home Depot and within an hour I was painting these beige plastic strips white since the strips only came in brown.